apache/beam/playground/terraform/README.md

 ```
 **Description:** * *Short instruction for bucket creation.
 You will need at least one bucket for file keeping* *

-5. How to assign new role for service account:
+5. How to assign a new role for the service account:
 ```
 https://cloud.google.com/iam/docs/granting-changing-revoking-access
 ```